grafrap/HPC4WC-overlapping/README.md

 ## Performance Metrics

+### Stencil

 Results are reported in CSV format with columns:
 - Problem dimensions (nx, ny, nz)
 - Number of iterations
 - Number of streams (where applicable)
 - Execution time in seconds

+### Arc cosine

+Here as well, results are reported in CSV format.
+The columns are:
+- Number of arc cosine operations per kernel call
+- Size of the data array
+- Number of streams
+- Average runtime in seconds

 ## Requirements